AnEmergentAntinomy/ModularTimesTables/README.md

     the left number shows the current number (place), the bottom number shows place multiplied by c in mod m live can be set to false to just print the final image

+ShowSingleTable3D(c,r,m,style=solid,live=True,dots=False) works exactly like the original but plots in 3D space

+    the current number is placed on the bottom circle and a line is drawn to the mod on the top circle

 AnimateTables(c,r,m,i,e,style=solid,dots=False) will produce times tables and put each one as an individual frame in a gif

     this will print out the coefficient as it builds the tables and then export a gif in the current directory

+AnimateTables3D(c,r,m,i,e,style=solid,dots=False) is also the same as the original but in 3D

 Table Variables